ulfk/dotnet-ai-workshop/instructions/5_RAGChatbot.md

 Philosophically, this is along the same lines as the concept of [justified true belief](https://en.wikipedia.org/wiki/Definitions_of_knowledge#Justified_true_belief), a definition of "knowledge" that has been around since at least Socrates.
 We don't just want the assistant to make true statements; we also want its statements to have a valid justification.
 We want its claims to be *knowledge*.

 We can measure something like this.
-It's not precisely conforming to the original definition of RAG triad, but is quite possibly more useful, since our eval dataset has the advantage of a known ground truth.
+It's not precisely conforming to the original definition of RAG triad - and we'll discuss that later - but is quite possibly more useful, since our eval dataset has the advantage of a known ground truth.
 Replace the one score:

 ```cs
 var runningAverageTotal = 0.0;